kazmight/0g-Auto-Swap-TX/README.md

-# 0G Labs Testnet Automation Scripts
+# 0G Labs Testnet Automation Swap Scripts

 This repository contains a collection of Python scripts designed to automate various tasks on the 0G Labs Testnet token swapping,  These scripts are integrated with a central `autoswap.py` file for streamlined execution, supporting multiple private keys and a user-friendly CLI interface.